 Carbonado resembles charcoal.
 In fact, its name means “burned” in Portuguese, but what burned it may be truly extraordinary.

 Carbonado might have an extraterrestrial origin, which could account for some of its unusual properties.
-Unlike diamonds, carbonados are never found in igneous kimberlite rock formed deep within the earth but in alluvial, sedimentary deposits instead.
-The micro-diamonds present in carbonado (typically smaller than 20 microns or 20 millionths of a meter) lack traces of minerals found deep in the Earth’s mantle, typical of other diamonds, but do possess traces of nitrogen, hydrogen, and osbornite (a mineral otherwise found only in meteors) which suggests they originated in outer space.
+Unlike diamonds, carbonados are never found in igneous kimberlite rock formed deep within the Earth.
+Instead, they occur in alluvial, sedimentary deposits.
+The micro-diamonds present in carbonado (typically smaller than 20 microns or 20 millionths of a meter) lack traces of minerals found deep in the Earth’s mantle, typical of other diamonds.
+However, they do possess traces of nitrogen, hydrogen, and osbornite (a mineral otherwise found only in meteors).
+This suggests they originated in outer space.

-Carbonados have been dated from 2.6 to 3.8 billion years old, which also might explain why they have only been found in Brazil and in the Central African Republic.
-During that span of the Earth’s history, what is now Brazil may have been joined to the western coast of Africa.
-(This “supercontinent” pairing actually preceded the better-known Gondwanaland).
-It is possible that a diamond meteorite struck the Earth at that time, accounting for carbonado’s current distribution.
+Carbonados date from 2.6 to 3.8 billion years ago.
+This might also explain why they only occur in Brazil and the Central African Republic.
+During that span of the Earth’s history, present-day Brazil and the western coast of Africa may have formed a “supercontinent.”
+(This pairing actually preceded the better-known Gondwanaland).
+It’s possible that a diamond meteorite struck the Earth at that time, accounting for carbonado’s current distribution.

 In other types of diamonds with meteoric origins, such as lonsdaleite, the physical impact with the Earth may have played a role in diamond formation and may account for some unusual properties (such as lonsdaleite’s purported hexagonal crystal structure).